the-expanse/SideQuestWiki/I-am-having-issues-with-ADB,-what-do-i-do?.md

 Having connection issues?
 First things first: try a different USB.
 If you have a phone USB cable that fits use that.
 Also try a different USB port.
-This solves 90% off problems so far.
+This solves 90% of problems with ADB connection issues.

 This next bit could be tricky, you have to open `cmd` or Command Prompt.
 ( If your on mac then click the wrench icon in the top right and click "open adb folder" - then drag this onto a terminal window )